 As well as encouraging people to walk and promoting health and wellbeing, investment in our green spaces – from tree planting to peatland restoration – can play a crucial role in addressing climate change and mitigating its effects.
 Data from the Office of National Statistics estimates the value of Britain’s mountains, moorlands and heaths alone at £20.1 billion in carbon capture, air quality and recreation benefits.

 Creating green spaces in our towns and cities helps to combat some of the effects of climate change by cooling the urban environment and soaking up intense rainfall.
 This should be a priority for government, including by ensuring that local authorities have the necessary funding, resources and technical support to properly manage these impacts on our walking infrastructure and the wider countryside.

-In the countryside, we want the places we walk in to be as green and beautiful as they can be.
 Government must support energy efficiency and conservation measures, investment in micro-generation and the development of new green energy technologies.
-If we keep emitting greenhouse gases as we are, our rural landscapes could really suffer, so renewable energy is a big part of the solution.
+Renewable energy is a big part of the solution.
 However, we want to see green energy schemes sensitively sized, designed and positioned, with better use made of the energy we generate.
-Government must also keep to its climate change commitments including the Paris Climate Agreement, which it ratified in 2016 (see our renewables policy).
+Read our policy on renewable energy/ windfarms.